nurulc/machine-learning/cnn/ref.md

 ![](../images/Typical_cnn.png)

 ### Subsampling
+Is a method of reducing the size of and image or feature map to make further processing easier.
+The trick is to capture the salient data into the reduced map.

 Example - [max pooling](https://computersciencewiki.org/index.php/Max-pooling_/_Pooling) involves fplitting the data into patches taking the maximum from each patch to give a subsampled result.